The Power of the Dog (Winslow novel): Plot summary

-Allusions to actual history, geography and current science

-The Power of the Dog starts in 1975 and follows the DEA's war on drugs and various aspects of Operation Condor, with the CIA involvement in Contra cocaine trafficking being central to the book's plot.
-It also includes the 1985 Mexico City earthquake and its far-reaching consequences for Mexico, and portrays the Mexican presidential candidate Luis Donaldo Colosio's murder in Tijuana on March 23, 1994.
-Aspects and some of the resolutions of the Cristero War are also mentioned.

 Film adaptation

 In 2015, 20th Century Fox paid $6 million for the film rights to both The Power of the Dog and its sequel, The Cartel, with Ridley Scott producing.

 Sequel

 In 2015, the first sequel The Cartel, was published.
 It follows Keller from 2004 to 2014 as he continues to track down Barrera after he escapes from prison.
 In 2019, the final book in the three-part series, The Border, was published.
 It follows Keller as head of the DEA.